-All research flights of typically 5-6 hours duration started and ended at the airport of Longyearbyen (see also Fig. A1 in Appendix A).
+All research flights (of typically 5-6 h duration) started and ended at the Longyearbyen airport (see also Fig. A1 in Appendix A).
 The measurements described in this paper took place between approximately 12:00 and 16:00 UTC on each day.
-Horizontally, they covered an area between approximately 78-84° N and -5-25° E (Fig. 1).
+Horizontally, they covered an area between approximately 78 and 84° N and between -5 and 25° E (Fig. 1).
 Basically, the flights were organised as follows.
-Especially over the open ocean region with strong convective rolls and related clouds, flights were carried out at constant altitude at about 3000 m.
+Especially over the open-ocean region with strong convective rolls and related clouds, flights were carried out at constant altitude of about 3000 m.
 There, the dropsondes were released.
-Prior to this, flight sections were flown north of the sea ice edge mainly at low levels in the ABL but some of them also at 3000 m.
+Prior to this, flight sections were flown north of the sea ice edge: these flights were mainly at low levels in the ABL, although some sections were also at 3000 m.
 These sections were interrupted at some points by ascents and descents to measure the vertical structure of the ABL.
-Cloud cover decreased during all flights towards North, while in turn the sea ice concentration increased to more than 90-95 %.
-The data set we describe here was gained from the ascents and descents as well as from the dropsondes (see Fig. 1 and Tables 1-2).
+Cloud cover decreased during all flights towards the north, while the sea ice concentration increased to more than 90 % - 95 % in this direction.
+The data set that we describe here was gained from the ascents and descents as well as from the dropsondes (see Fig. 1 and Tables 1-2).